Introduction

 • And how are choices influenced not only by individual resources and preferences, but also by local geographic, demographic, social, and policy contexts?

-I hold affiliations with Cornell’s Center for the Study of Inequality and the Cornell Population Center.
-My interest in complex systems has also led me to develop connections and a graduate field membership with Cornell Systems Engineering.
 Before beginning my PhD in Sociology at New York University, I worked as a high school math instructor and coordinator at Making Waves, a non-profit educational access program in Richmond, CA. I also spent one year abroad, teaching mathematics at Study Hall School and Prerna School in Lucknow, India.
 I completed my BA in Sociology from UC Berkeley in 2004.

-Office Hours – Fall 2024
+Office Hours – Summer 2025